Tonali and Zaniolo leave Italy squad over police investigation

 Fagioli is facing a parallel investigation by FIGC prosecutors to determine whether his alleged gambling involved soccer games.

-A player found to have bet on soccer matches risks being banned for at least three years and fined at least 25,000 euros ($26,520) under the FIGC's code of conduct.
+A player found to have bet on soccer matches risks being banned for at least three years and fined at least 25,000 euros (US$26,520) under the FIGC's code of conduct.

 Tonali and Zaniolo both play in England's Premier League.